anjali24671/Echoes-of-Divinity/README.md

         git checkout -b <branch new>

-- install the content in requirements.txt
+- install the content from requirements.txt

         pipenv shell